Find Open Admission Schools with Distance Learning

 This is a recruitment policy in which a college or university will accept any applicant who has the ability to pay tuition.
 One reasoning behind this policy is to provide everyone the opportunity to get a college education if they have the ability to pay for it.

 An open admission policy (also called an open enrollment, open acceptance or automatic acceptance) means the college or university has a non-competitive admission process.
 In most schools with open admissions, the only admissions requirement is that the applicant earned a high school diploma or GED.
 However, many schools that are open admission will have a modified policy where an applicant is guaranteed admission if they meet certain basic minimum academic requirements.

-For example, some schools that accept every applicant may have the more popular courses fill up quickly, resulting in some students having to wait until a different semester to take a specific class.
+Yes, this is possible.
+Open admission means any applicant with a high school diploma or GED will be accepted.
+But just because a student is accepted doesn’t mean they can take any course or enter any program they would like.For example, some schools that accept every applicant may have the more popular courses fill up quickly, resulting in some students having to wait until a different semester to take a specific class.
 Also, some schools will accept every student into the school, but a specific program, such as nursing, may require students to meet specific GPA or standardized testing minimums.

 There are several benefits to open admission policies from the applicant’s perspective.
 Here are a few possible reasons to find a school with open admission:

 Applying to a college with an open admission policy is usually as simple as filling out an application and providing proof of a high school diploma or GED.
 Sometimes a minimum GPA or test score will be required to guarantee admission in an open admission institution.
 Compare this to the typical college application process – in addition to the above-mentioned items, most applications also require a high school transcript, standardized test scores, letters of recommendation, interview and personal statement.

 Cheaper to apply